sonatype-nexus-community/iq-success-metrics2/README.md

 Example (Windows):  create-data.bat http://localhost:8070 admin admin123 monthly.json

 The script will check if python3 is available.
-If so, it will generate an additional data file
+If so, it will generate additional data files

-All output files are saved to the current directory
+All output files are saved into a directory called *datafiles* in the current directory

-The following CSV files are created:

-successmetrics.csv - from the Success Metrics API (https://help.sonatype.com/iqserver/automating/rest-apis/success-metrics-data-rest-api---v2)
-applicationevaluations.csv - from the Report-related API (https://help.sonatype.com/iqserver/automating/rest-apis/report-related-rest-apis---v2) - python3 only
+One or more CSV files will be created.

+At least one file called *successmetrics.csv* must be present fot the application to run when it is launched

 ```